PREngineer/Company-Interview-Exercises/US News & World Report/README.md

 ## Task 3 - (task3-Jenkinsfile)

-For this task I am assuming that the appropriate permissions exist, I have a bucket to store deployment files named *jorge-deploy-bucket*, and all necessary packages and requirements are installed in the Jenkins server.
+Based on the description of the task, it seems like I should not concern myself with the actual creation of the Pipeline but just provide the code for it.

 Given that the naming of the file is not the standard *Jenkinsfile*, the pipeline has to be made aware of the proper file to use if using a repository.
 Otherwise, just put it inline.

+For this task I am assuming that the appropriate permissions exist, I have a bucket to store deployment files named *jorge-deploy-bucket*, and all necessary packages and requirements are installed in the Jenkins server.

 --